 The entire group warms-up each day with both instructors.
 This session includes physical warm-ups with movement, improv exercises, vocal exercises, and focused meditation.

 Break-Out Morning Sessions:

-In two smaller groups students rotate between the two individual instructors for Improvisation Classes and Rehearsing scenes and monologues.
-All rehearsals are the Humanities Theatre.
+In two smaller groups, students rotate between the two instructors in two different spaces for improvisation classes and rehearsing scenes and monologues.
 The emphasis in scene class is on developing strong acting technique, script analysis, building a character, clarity of intention, and fluid physical/vocal expression.
-There is a short snack break in between the group rotation.
+In improv, students work on making creative choices and reacting to one another in natural and compelling ways.
+(There is a short snack break in between the group rotation.)